dsumita/finance-qa-gpt/README.md

 ACTIVELOOP_API_KEY="ey..."
 ACTIVELOOP_ORG_ID="your-activeloop-org-id"

+Usage
+The main.py script serves as the entry point for running the application.

+Configure URLs: Open main.py and modify the urls list to include the PDF financial reports you want to analyze.
+The repository is pre-configured with links to Amazon's quarterly reports from 2018 to 2022.

+Process and Store Documents (First-time setup): The first time you run the script for a new set of documents, you need to process them and store their embeddings in DeepLake.
+Uncomment the following lines in main.py:

+# In main.py

+loader = PDFReportLOader(urls)
+all_pages = loader.load_reports()

+print(f"Total pages extracted: {len(all_pages)}")

+embed_text = EmbeddingFinData()
+embed_text.process_n_store(all_pages)
+Run the script.
+This will download the PDFs, process them, and populate your DeepLake dataset.
+This can take some time depending on the number and size of documents.

+Ask Questions: Once the embeddings are stored, you can comment out the processing lines from step 2.
+The main logic will then initialize from the existing DeepLake dataset and allow you to ask questions.

+# In main.py

+# After running the processing step once, you can comment it out
+# loader = PDFReportLOader(urls)
+# all_pages = loader.load_reports()
+# print(f"Total pages extracted: {len(all_pages)}")

+embed_text = EmbeddingFinData()
+# embed_text.process_n_store(all_pages)

+# Initialize the retriever and QA chain
+embed_text.retrive_data()

+# Ask a question
+response = embed_text.ask_question("What was Amazon's revenue in Q1 2018")

+# Add more questions as needed
+response_2 = embed_text.ask_question("What were the net sales for Q4 2022?")
+Run the script python main.py to see the answers printed to the console.

 Code Structure
 main.py: The main script that orchestrates the data loading, embedding, and question-answering process.
 Contains the list of target PDF URLs. financedata.py: Defines the PDFReportLOader class, responsible for downloading PDFs from URLs and extracting text content using LangChain's PyPDFLoader.